 - Windows 48% - shading struck windows can save about 25% on your heating and cooling costs in Arizona.
 Even though I'm not a fan of using interior window treatments to block the heat, I'll admit that closing them does help.

 - Walls and doors 19% - using light colored paint helps but I'm not sure about the reflective paint and if it really works.
 I think it gets diluted by some bad apples out there and the paint does not work as intended afterwards.
 If you have a block home, injecting foam into the walls will help in most cases.
 I've heard some homeowners say that even after injecting foam into the walls, their bills did not go down or help fix their hot room.
-We determined their problem to be an issue stemming from the HVAC system and ductwork.
-The foam inspection probably did help them, but the 500 pound elephant in the room was with their HVAC system, which had to be fixed first in order for the other upgrades they did to fall in place.
-Also just strategically planting shade trees and cat's claw vine to shade the walls can go a long way and replace the need to inject foam in the walls.
+In those cases, we determined their problem to be an issue stemming from the HVAC system and ductwork.
+The foam inspection probably did help them, but the 500 pound elephant in the room was their HVAC system, which had to be fixed first and foremost in order for the other upgrades they did to fall in place.
+Also, just strategically planting things like shade trees and cat's claw vine to shade the walls can go a long way and replace the need to inject foam in the walls.

 - Internal sources 14% - this includes things like cooking and running appliances during the hottest part of the day.